Alan Clark

 That kitchen clock

 Festival gigs can be a bit of a lottery because bands rarely get the opportunity to soundcheck, and this was no exception.
-Because it made logistic sense, I was using Freddie Mercury’s piano (mine was waiting for me onstage across the carpark in the Arena) and the first notes I played on it that day were in front of 100,000 people on the stadium and, I’m told, 1.8 billion around the world.
+Because it made logistic sense, I was using Freddie Mercury’s piano (mine was waiting for me onstage across the carpark in the Arena) and the first notes I played on it that day were in front of 100,000 people in the stadium and, I’m told, 1.8 billion around the world.
 A lot could have gone wrong but thanks to our excellent crew, nothing did.
 After our performance, we walked back over to the Arena to the strains of Queen starting up their set, and an hour or so later we played a show in the Arena for another 10,000 people.
 Because we were playing so many shows there, we had a few things set up to amuse us including a backstage sushi bar and in a nearby building, a full-on go kart track, both of which I made full use of that night, which allowed the Wembley traffic to clear.
 Around 1am, I drove back to Bayswater, sank a couple of beers and went to bed.
 It was an extraordinary day.

 TINA